aj0strow/neo4j/doc/notes.md

 Fun fact: a node can have a relationship with itself.

 Relationships have a *type* providing meaning.
-Relationships are usually upper snake case, such as `FOLLOWS` or `BLOCKS`.
-You can use types with spaces if you query with backticks.
+Types are usually upper snake case, such as `FOLLOWS` or `BLOCKS`.
+If you must, you can use types with spaces if you query with backticks.

 #### Properties

 Properties are key-value pairs.
 The key is a string.
 The value is a non-null primitive or typed array of primities.
 Once more: *the value can't be null*.
 Instead exclude the key all together.

-If the value is a typed array, it cannot be initialized as an empty array.
-This will actually cause errors (oh java).
+**Warning**: if the value is a typed array, it can't be initialized as an empty array.
+This will actually cause errors, cause you can't infer type from a json array (oh java).

 #### Path